 Too many approvals or too few?
 It’s always a balance of more control or more flow.
 Senior leaders like to be kept in the loop, but they can also be a logjam point for your process.

 Solution?
 You can still keep them in the know with a simple workflow optimization trick.
 Just tweak their approval steps and configure the workflow to send them email notifications for important steps of the process.
-They can jump in when available and give insight for important points.
+They can jump in when available and give insight into important points.

 Figuring out what’s slowing down your processes and applying the right kind of workflow optimization technique is crucial to your operations, even if it is mostly automated.

 Applying workflow optimization techniques like the ones mentioned above is necessary because you have to constantly adapt to the new process requirements and their payload once your operations scale up.
-So be open to embrace new workflow optimization techniques to your processes, even if they are already automated and look efficient.
+So be open to embracing new workflow optimization techniques to your processes, even if they are already automated and look efficient.